TheOdinProject/curriculum/nodeJS/authentication/cookies.md

 The exact requirements depend on the regulations for the region (if any).
 In the case of EU GDPR for example, restrictions apply only to cookies that are not deemed "strictly necessary" to the website's function.
 A cookie used solely to keep someone logged into a website is an example of a strictly necessary cookie and so will not require user consent.
 Cookies used as part of user data collection, such as with Google analytics, are not strictly necessary and so would require user consent alongside clear explanations of what data will be collected and how they'd be used.
 Such users should also be allowed to withdraw consent and opt out of those cookies.

-In this course, we will only be demonstrating the use of cookies for authentication purposes ("strictly neccessary").
+In this course, we will only be demonstrating the use of cookies for authentication purposes ("strictly necessary").
 Nonetheless, it's good to be generally aware of such regulations around cookies should you ever wish to use them for other purposes.

 ### Assignment